numbat70/clyde/_docs/Content/99_Skills_Water_Safety.md

 ### Other considerations
 - Having a way to write stuff down in wet conditions is useful.
 This is especially true when recording medical interventions that can be handed to the first responders (ambulance etc...)

-There are several motebooks that work in teh wet
+There are several notebooks that work in the wet
    - Rite in the Rain waterproof Notepad
    - Snugpak Water Reisit Notebook
    - RYA WetNotes